 It can be difficult to stray from the actions of others in numbers.
 It’s often easier to go with the crowd.
 In this instance, 5 of the virgins chose to prepare ahead of time.
-We don’t know if they were questioned or mocked for the decision to bring along flasks of extra oil to the party.
-It’s certainly possible.
+We don’t know if they were asked questions or mocked for the decision to bring along flasks of extra oil to the party.
+It’s possible the 5 received grief for the decision.
 The five make the decision to depart from the status quo and abide by their own judgement.

 Taking Action to Be Ready

 It’s one thing to see danger or turmoil ahead.
 It’s an entirely different thing to take action and act on that possibility.
-The five wise virgins saw the possibility that the bridegroom could be delayed for an extended period, and they might be in need of additional flasks of oil.
+The five wise virgins saw the possibility that the bridegroom could be late.
+They knew they might be in need of more flasks of oil.
 The thought alone would not have done them any good.
 The five chose to turn the thought into action.
 The action in this case was a reserve of oil that proved to be valuable and needed.